DinoTimo/datas/README.md

    On std::cerr some debug information is printed and some example requests and answers shown.
    On std::cout the result line, and only the result line is printed.

+# Additional Info
+The result line lists space usage.
+This is computed faithfully, but not really properly measuring mallocs or by reaching out to /proc/self, but by calculating the sizes of arrys by its own.
+This is error prone.